VeloxQ: A Fast and Efficient QUBO Solver: Bound functions used in B B methods

-which means that the binary problems would have the same extrema.
+which means that the binary problems have the same extrema.

-Relaxation of this problem into a continuous domain $r \in \mathbb{R}^n$ leads to the following quadratic SPD form:
+Relaxation of this problem into a continuous domain $r \in \mathbb{R}^n$ leads to the following quadratic PSD form:

 Notably, the equality \eqref{eq:jjt} is ensured only for binary states $r$.
-While the SPD formulation does not directly solve the original Ising model, it provides a tractable heuristic, resulting in efficient approximation of solutions.
+While the PSD formulation does not directly solve the original Ising model, it provides a tractable heuristic, resulting in efficient approximation of solutions.

-\textbf{Solution.} The relaxed SPD problem can be solved using methods such as proximal operators.
+\textbf{Solution.} The relaxed PSD problem can be solved using methods such as proximal operators.
 The optimal relaxed solution is given by:

-Since $\widetilde{J})$ is positive definite, it is non-singular, ensuring the existence and uniqueness of $r^\ast(J, h)$.
+Since $\widetilde{J}$ is positive definite, it is non-singular, ensuring the existence and uniqueness of $r^\ast(J, h)$.

 \textbf{Bound function for B\&B.} For the complete Ising problem $(J, h)$, the heuristic score can be computed as: